johnjcamilleri/pretty-ast/README.md

 ## Usage

-Choose **Pretty print AST** from a context menu or the command `pretty-ast:pretty-print` from the command palette.
+- Choose **Pretty print AST** from a context menu or the command `pretty-ast:pretty-print` from the command palette.
+- Reverse it with `pretty-ast:collapse`
+- Toggle back and forth with `pretty-ast:toggle` (single line selection will be pretty printed, multilines will be collapsed).